gem-pasteur/macsyfinder/doc/source/modeler_guide/package.rst

     * loner_multi_systems (*float* default =  0.7)
     * redundancy_penalty (*float* default = 1.5)

-filtering options:
+Filtering options:

     * e_value_search (*float* default = 0.1)
     * i_evalue_sel (*float* default = 0.001)
     * profile_coverage (*float* default = 0.5)
     * cut_ga (*bool* default = True)

-All this options are optional and can be omitted in the configuration file, the file itself is optional.
+All these options are optional and can be omitted in the configuration file, **the file itself is optional**.
-The precedence rules between the different level of configuration are:
+The precedence rules between the different levels of configuration are:

  system < home < model < project < --cfg-file | --previous-run < command line options

  * **system**: file in /etc/macsyfinder/macsyfinder.conf on in virtalenv/etc/macsyfinder/macsyfinder.conf
-   in case of virtualenv this configuration affect only the macsyfinder installed in this virtualenv
+   in case of a *virtualenv* this configuration affects only the MacSyFinder version installed in this virtualenv
  * **home**:  ~/.macsyfinder/macsyfinder.conf
- * **model**: file model_conf.xml at the root of model package
+ * **model**: the model_conf.xml file at the root of the model package
- * **project**: a file macsyfinder.conf in the directory where is run the macsyfinder command
+ * **project**: the macsyfinder.conf file found in the directory where the `macsyfinder` command was run
- * **cfgfile**: any configuration file specify by the user on the command line (conflict with --previous-run opt)
+ * **cfgfile**: any configuration file specified by the user on the command line (conflicts with the `--previous-run` option)
- * **previous-run**: the macsyfinder.comf find in the results directory of the previous run (conflict with --cfg-file opt)
+ * **previous-run**: the macsyfinder.conf file found in the results directory of the previous run (conflicts with the `--cfg-file` option)
- * **command line**: any option specify directly on the command line
+ * **command line**: any option specified directly in the command line

-The model_conf.xml configuration file is in xml format and must have the following structure
+The model_conf.xml configuration file is in xml format and must have the following structure:

 .. code-block:: yaml